ekmolloy/stamps-tutorial/tutorial.md

 Examining the [cladogram](images/rumino-cladogram.pdf), we can notice that GEQJ1S112HNELY was placed further away from the root than the GEQJ1S112HF5CU, which was placed sister to Saccharofermentans acetigenes -- however based on the [branch length](images/rumino-phylogeny.pdf) GEQJ1S112HF5CU may not necessarily have very high sequence identity to Saccharofermentans accetigenes.
 Branch lengths can also be very short, see placement of the query sequence GEQJ1SS112HN8VO on the Heliobacterium reference package [here](https://github.com/ekmolloy/stamps-tutorial/blob/master/images/helio-phylogeny.pdf).

-Use the [alignment file from SEPP](sepp/out/SEPP-RDP-RUMINO-READS_alignment.fasta) to compare the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_accetigenes_1
+Use the [alignment file from SEPP](sepp/out/SEPP-RDP-RUMINO-READS_alignment.fasta) to compare the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_accetigenes_1 by visualizing the multiple sequence alignment.
+Extract the two sequences into a new fasta file
 ```
 grep -A1 "GEQJ1S112HF5CU" SEPP-RDP-RUMINO-READS_alignment.fasta > SEPP-RDP-RUMINO-READS_subset.fasta
 grep -A1 "Saccharofermentans_acetigenes_1" SEPP-RDP-RUMINO-READS_alignment.fasta >> SEPP-RDP-RUMINO-READS_subset.fasta
 ```
-by visualizing the multiple sequence alignment.
-Download the fasta file onto your personal computer, for example, by opening a new terminal and typing
+and download it onto your personal computer, for example, by opening a new terminal and typing
 ```
 scp [user-name]@[mbl-server-name]:~/stamps-tutorial/sepp/SEPP-RDP-RUMINO-READS_subset.fasta ~/Desktop
 ```
-Then go to [http://msa.biojs.net](http://msa.biojs.net), click "Use It" followed by the little arrow icon, click "Import" followed by "From file".
+Go to [http://msa.biojs.net](http://msa.biojs.net), scroll down and click "Use It" followed by the little arrow icon.
+Then click "Import" followed by "From file".

 **FINAL NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
 New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**